cf-platform-eng/tileinspect/README.md

 When making changes, please utilize the Makefile for testing and building:

-`make test` will execute the unit tests
+`make test` will execute the unit tests.

-`make test-features` will execute the feature tests
+`make test-features` will execute the feature tests.

-`make build` will build the `tileinspect` binary
+`make build` will build the `tileinspect` binary.